travelingcircusofurbanism/website/static/posts/portland/immigrantstory/content.md

 If was about a year ago, there was a shooting in the Mosque and two people were stabbed to death here in Portland.
 This kind of thing happens in Portland.
 After the incident, we did some interviews and an exhibition to tell their stories.

-***I'm always fascinated how the new ones experience the city?
-How they move here and interact with other communities?
-And how they experience discrimination and so on and it's always different from cities to cities.
-That's why its really important to listen to personal forces because they can be fully understood by personal experiences in their life.***
+***I'm always curious about how immigrants experience the city, how they move here and interact with other communities, and how they experience discrimination and challenges.
+That's why it's really important to listen to personal stories, because they can only be truly understood by personal experiences.***

-**Mr.Sankar:** Right now, we are working on the exhibition at [the Oregon Jewish Museum](http://www.ojmche.org/) in downtown.
+**Mr.Sankar:** Exactly.
+Right now, we are working on the exhibition at [the Oregon Jewish Museum](http://www.ojmche.org/) in downtown.

 It highlights the immigrant experience - what happened to this community, how the community was feeling at that time.
 You can see how their emotions, the intensity of emotions, their feelings from the exhibition.